Microsoft CEO sees company becoming more like Apple

 "There will be times when we build specific devices for specific purposes, as we have chosen to do with Xbox and the recently announced Microsoft Surface," wrote Ballmer.

-The new approach mimics Apple Inc (AAPL.O), whose massively successful iPhone and iPad demonstrated tight integration of high-quality software and hardware and made Windows devices feel clunky in comparison.
+The new approach mimics Apple Inc, whose massively successful iPhone and iPad demonstrated tight integration of high-quality software and hardware and made Windows devices feel clunky in comparison.

-Ballmer, who took over as CEO from co-founder Bill Gates in 2000, said the company would continue to work with its traditional hardware partners, such as Dell Inc DELL.O, Samsung (005930.KS) and HTC (2498.TW), but he made it clear that Microsoft's role in the so-called 'ecosystem' was changing.
+Ballmer, who took over as CEO from co-founder Bill Gates in 2000, said the company would continue to work with its traditional hardware partners, such as Dell Inc, Samsung and HTC, but he made it clear that Microsoft's role in the so-called 'ecosystem' was changing.

 "It impacts how we run the company, how we develop new experiences, and how we take products to market for both consumers and businesses," he wrote.